MAURI.

 Together you’ll meet some sassy, salty spirits, fend off giant mud crabs, and dive into crystal blue waters.
 You will hear the sounds of Kiribati and hopefully, hopefully…you’ll help Kinoia become the magic spinner she was born to be!

-• NEIKO: A place full of magic, stories, myths, spirits and adventure.
-Neiko’s land is circular with a lagoon in the middle, which means that wherever you are on the land, you are always close to the ocean and lagoon.
+An island full of magic, stories, myths, spirits and adventure.
+Neiko is circular with a lagoon in the middle, which means that wherever you are on the land, you are always close to the ocean and lagoon.
 A place where fish fly, saltwater tastes sweet and time can play tricks, you always have to stay on your toes.
 But be careful, you never know who may be watching…

-THE MOON: is a young, yet wise character who watches carefully over Kinoia and adventurers.
+THE MOON: A young, yet wise character who watches carefully over Nei Kinoia and adventurers.
 Through rhymes, she narrates along the way with magical knowing and curious observation.

 Spirit of the Lagoon side: Surrounded by turquoise water, the first Spirit of the island is strong, and a little bit bossy.
 Her voice undulates like a canoe on the water, her joyful character is infectious, and her laugh is never far away.
 Like a Frigate bird, the Spirit of the Lagoon harnesses the power of the wind.